codefoster/codefoster.com/source/_posts/observables.md

 **Instantiate it**

-Now you're ready to instantiate your object.
+Now you&#39;re ready to instantiate your object.

 ``` js
 var widget = new Widget("Widget1");